dg2003gh/PYTHON-DISCORD-BOT/README.md

 # python discord bot-17.12.21

-This bot was made in 2020 maybe early?
-I just code it for a personal server, it still works perfect becouse is a very basic bot and I'll do not change any single line of code then I can see what I made.
-YOU CAN USE IT BUT KEEP IN MIND THAT I DO NOT MAINTENCE IT!
-Oh, it play songs through ytdl, fantastic!
+Was this bot made in 2020, maybe early?
+I just coded it for a personal server, it still works flawlessly because it's a very basic bot and I'm not going to change a single line of code so I can see what I've done.
+YOU CAN USE IT, BUT REMEMBER I DON'T DO MAINTENANCE!
+Oh, it plays songs through ytdl, fantastic!
+Hum, it is in portuguese too.